steven-isbell/react-patterns/src/patterns/Context/README.md

 If you want your application to be stable, don’t use context.
 It is an experimental API and it is likely to break in future releases of React.
 ```
-With that kind of warning, it would appear that the API is rarely used; however, there are many libraries you have probbaly used that take advantage of this powerful system.
+With that kind of warning, it would appear that the API is rarely used; however, there are many libraries you have probably used that take advantage of this powerful system.

 * react-redux
 * react-router
-* glamourous
+* material-ui

 These libraries utilize the Context API to create powerful, useful features for our react applications.
 This also means they absorbed the risk.
 With each change to the experimental API, the team managing the library would make updates, meaning we never had to worry about our code being invalidated because we weren't being exposed directly to the Context API.